qcam/nabo/README.md

 mix nabo.gen.post my-first-blog-post
 ```

-All posts in Nabo should follow this format.
+All posts in Nabo should follow this format:

 ```md
 {